2018 Outstanding Postdoc Mentor at Duke

 Department of Biology

 In her short time at Duke, Emily has served as mentor for four postdocs.
 They praised her for: "going out of her way to help us develop as scientists, challenging us to describe the larger significance of our research, and always emphasizing the importance of making our work relevant to science and society, which increases the chances of our manuscripts getting published in high-profile journals."
 Dr Bernhardt was also praised for her support for women in science and her commitment to increasing the numbers of minorities in ecology.
-In short, Dr Bernhardt exemplifies what it means to be an Outstanding Postdoc Mentor at Duke.

 2007 Outstanding Postdoc Mentor at Duke